bozdoz/wp-plugin-leaflet-map/readme.txt

 3. For `[leaflet-image]` upload an image, and copy the URL from the right-hand side
 4. For `[leaflet-image]` paste that image URL into an attribute titled `source`: example: `source="http://lorempixel.com/1000/1000/"`.
 5. See the `[leaflet-image]` on the front end.
+6. If you use `[leaflet-marker draggable=true]`, then you can drag the marker where you want it, open a developers console, and see the specific shortcode to use.

 == Changelog ==

+= 1.6 =
+* Important fix to conflicts with other plugins!

 = 1.5 =
 * Some helpful js fixes for multiple window onload functions, and added the `leaflet-image` shortcode!